shaileesjain/context-composition.github.io/index.md

 Accepted papers will be presented during a poster session, with spotlight oral presentations for exceptional submissions.
 The accepted papers will be made publicly available as non-archival reports, allowing future submissions to archival conferences or journals.

 The review process is double-blind.
-We also welcome published papers that are within the scope of the workshop (without re-formatting, if the paper is already 4 pages or shorter).
+We also welcome published papers that are within the scope of the workshop (without re-formatting).
 Already-published papers do not have to be anonymous.
 They are eligible for poster sessions and will only have a very light review process.
 Please redirect questions and all future correspondence to [shaileejain@utexas.edu](mailto:shaileejain@utexas.edu).